EthanSansom/vlightr/README.md

 ### Define Highlighter Functions

-Re-use the formatting of any highlighted vector by converting in into a highlighter.
+Re-use the formatting of any highlighted vector by converting it into a highlighter.

 ``` r